What is a Tax Levy? Understanding the Difference Between Tax Levy and IRS Wage Garnishment

 Federal Tax Levy on Retirement Accounts

-The IRS is able to levy certain types of retirement accounts, such as an IRA, a 401(k) and a 403(b) plan.
+The Internal Revenue Service is able to legally seize certain types of retirement accounts, such as an IRA, a 401(k), and a 403(b) plan, as well as personal property.
 However, tax levies are only allowed if the taxpayer is able to liquidate their funds in the retirement account, even with an early withdrawal penalty.

 When faced with a tax levy, the taxpayer should check the plan documents to see whether or not a tax levy will be allowed.